blulas/bamoe-demos/README.md

 The following demos are based on the `IBM BAMOE Spring Boot runtime`:

 - [**Spring Boot Classic Rules Service**](./springboot-classic-rules-service) is an example of a classic-mode rules service, based on the Spring Boot runtime.
+- [**Spring Boot Classic Decision Model Service**](./springboot-classic-decision-model-service) is an example of a classic-mode decision (DMN) service, based on the Spring Boot runtime.
 - [**Spring Boot Rules Service**](./springboot-rules-service) is an example of a Kogito rules service, based on the Spring Boot runtime.
 - [**Spring Boot Decision Model Service**](./springboot-decision-model-service) is an example of a Kogito decision model (DMN) service, based on the Spring Boot runtime.
 - [**Spring Boot Event Driven Rules Service**](./springboot-event-driven-rules-service) is an example of a Kafka event-driven Kogito rules service, based on the Spring Boot runtime.